Juan-Varela11/Maine_Housing_2023/README.md

-# Project Objective:<br>
+# Project Objective (WIP):<br>
 Explore, describe, and visualize data which shows population and housing changes throughout the state of Maine.
-Predictive analysis will be performed if deemed necessary. <br>Work In Progress. <br>
+Predictive analysis will be performed if deemed necessary.<br>

 # Needed packages<br>